 There are additional costs in running a VET course such as purchasing the specialist services of TAFE and other training providers, workbooks, class materials and equipment, first aid courses and excursions.
-Students are required to make a contribution toward these costs.
+Students are required to pay for materials and consumables required during the course.
 Please refer to the booklist for details.